 - Both shoes have a 5mm drop.
-Hoka One One’s are know for there small drops which tends to make them more comfortable for big miles.
+Hoka One One’s are known for their small drops which tends to make them more comfortable for big miles.

 When comparing the Hoka Challengers vs Stinson there is a lot to like from both of these shoes.
-The Challenger feel great on the trails and transition smoothly to the roads.
+The Challenger feels great on the trails and transitions smoothly to the roads.
 The shoes feel connected to the ground under you and I really like the lug pattern on the Hoka Challengers.
 The 4mm lugs grip great even if the trail/road has a little water on it.